Who is Parkinson’s disease rehabilitation for?

 There is growing evidence that individuals with mild to moderate Parkinson’s disease can benefit from treatment that targets flexibility, strengthening and cardiovascular conditioning.

 Physical activity is an important part of a healthy lifestyle for everyone.
 These treatments can improve balance, walking and overall functional ability.
 In addition, therapy may slow down the progression of the disease.
 Moderate to vigorous exercise/activity should begin immediately upon diagnosis and continue throughout the course of the disease.
 Evidence also supports that regular aerobic exercise such as walking prevents development of cognitive impairment in healthy elderly individuals and this can hold true in Parkinson’s disease as well.

 Our clinicians bring a comprehensive, multidisciplinary approach to the patient care management of Parkinson’s disease.
 Patient-centered care is coordinated among occupational therapy, physical therapy and speech therapy in collaboration with your physician.

-- Flexibility/stretching exercises
+- Flexibility/stretching and strengthening exercises